MaedaShunji/Basic-Lua/README.md

 # Basic-Lua
 Basic Lua for those Who are new to Lua.
-(Hardly recommend to use Visual Studio Code) Good Luck and Enjoy!
+(Fully recommend to using Visual Studio Code to open the Lua file) Good Luck and Enjoy!